-When you don’t, consumers are weary of where their data will go – for good reason.
-They’ve all gotten the unsolicited phone calls and emails to prove it.
+When you don’t, consumers are wary of where their data will go.
+It’s understandable.
+We’ve all gotten our fair share of unsolicited phone calls and emails.

 Tell your audience what you will do with their data and how you will keep it safe.
 This can be achieved by simply line or two of text as they fill out their information.

 Tell potential buyers the “why” behind your brand.
 In B2B, the why might be the only thing that differentiates your brand from the competitors.

 Tell your audience how your business came to be, how it grows.

 This is usually contained in a core mission statement, but those are typically buried somewhere on your website.

 Bring this to the foreground, putting it in obvious places like your homepage.
 Ensuring that your customers know the story of your inception makes it easier for them to connect with your brand.

 Instead of sweeping mistakes, failures, and issues under the rug, talk about them.

 When your customers have an issue, don’t just let it fester, bring it out into the open and let your audience help you fix it.